 Transfer of unused RNRB: The ‘brought-forward’ allowance

 The brought-forward allowance is the residential nil rate band (RNRB) that was unused on the earlier death(s) of a spouse(s) or civil partner(s).
-If there is any unused RNRB, it can be added to the RNRB of the surviving spouse, or civil partner, when they die.
+If there is any unused RNRB, it can be added to the RNRB available to the survivor’s estate when they die.

 The brought-forward allowance is calculated as a percentage of the residential enhancement (IHTM46022) on that earlier death.
 It is possible to transfer unused RNRB from more than one pre-deceased spouse or civil partner by adding together all of the brought-forward allowance percentages, but the total percentage is limited to 100%.

 The total percentage is multiplied by the residential enhancement at the date of the survivor’s death.
 Once calculated this is simply added to the surviving spouse, or civil partner’s, RNRB in determining their default allowance (IHTM46024).